Ybinl3/Homework4/README.md

 ### User Stories

 #### REQUIRED (10pts)
-- [x ] (70pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+- [x] (70pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
 - [x] (10pts) Views should be responsive for both landscape/portrait mode.
    - [x] (5pt) In portrait mode, the poster image, title, and movie overview is shown.
    - [x] (5pt) In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.
 - [x] (20pts) Improved the user interface by experimenting with styling and coloring.

 ### App Walkthough GIF
-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 <img src="https://i.imgur.com/V00uTqM.gif" width=250><br>
 <img src="https://i.imgur.com/K610CZl.gif" width=250><br>